arobson/consequent/README.md

 > Note: the actor property will be a clone of the latest snapshot without the events applied.

 ## Actor
 Consequent will load actor modules from an `./actors` path.
 This location can be changed during initialization.
-The actor module should return a hash with the expected structure.
+The actor module should return a hash with the expected structure which includes the following properties:

+ * `actor` - metadata and configuration properties
+ * `state` - default state hash or a factory to initialize the actor instance
+ * `commands` - command processors
+ * `events` - event processors

-### Required fields
+### Actor fields

+#### Required field

  * `type` - provides a name/namespace for the actor

-### Optional fields
+#### Optional fields

  * `eventThreshold` - set the number of events that will trigger a new snapshot
  * `snapshotDuringPartition` - sets whether snapshots can be created during partitions*